chbh-opensource/mri-on-bear-edu/docs/workshop2/visualizing-mri-data.md

 `module load FSL/6.0.5.1-foss-2021a-fslpython`

-There are different version of FSL on BlueBEAR, however this is the one which you need to use it together with FSLeyes.
+There are different versions of FSL on BlueBEAR, however this is the one which you need to use it together with FSLeyes.

 Wait for FSL to load and then type: